heykayla/my-writing/Tutorials/dev.to_tutorial.md

 ### 1.3 Authorize DEV to access your third-party application

 Next, DEV will redirect you to a different page requesting authorization to access your GitHub account.
-Authorizing means that you are allowing DEV to identify you by your GitHub account based on your account's email and username.
+Authorizing means that you are allowing DEV to identify you by your GitHub account based on your GitHub account's email and username.

 Click **Authorize practicaldev** to confirm authorizing.

 ### 1.4 Welcome to the DEV community

 Authorizing will redirect you to the DEV website.
 You'll be greeted with a welcome message where you will need to click the checkboxes to confirm that you agree with DEV's **Code of Conduct** and **Terms and Conditions**.

 After clicking the checkboxes, click **Continue** to proceed forward.

 ## 2. Customize your DEV account